 Maggie Jamieson, Psychotherapy & Counselling MSc., BSc., UKCP Reg.

 I think we all have far more emotional and psychological resources than we realise and the experience of feeling listened to and understood by someone else can help us tap into those inner strengths.
-I'll encourage you to pause and reflect, pay more attention to your experience and listen to yourself, discover and draw on your own resources and find your best way forward.
+I'll encourage you slow down, pay more attention to your experience and listen to yourself, discover and draw on your own resources and find your own best way forward.

 I was a Bereavement Counsellor in an NHS hospice for over 5 years and am particularly skilled and attuned to work in this field.
-My experience includes working with those who've suffered traumatic bereavements such as a sudden death, a suicide, the death of a child.
+My experience includes working with those who've suffered traumatic bereavements such as a suicide, accident, death of a child.

 I'm also experienced in working with people who bring a wide range of other issues to therapy, for example:

 - Generalised anxiety disorder

 - Family difficulties